gatling/gatling/README.md

 Gatling is built upon :

-* [Async Http Client](https://github.com/sonatype/async-http-client) and [Netty](http://www.jboss.org/netty) for non blocking HTTP
+* [Async HTTP Client](https://github.com/sonatype/async-http-client) and [Netty](http://www.jboss.org/netty) for non blocking HTTP
 * Akka for actions (requests, pauses, assertions, etc...) modeling and orchestration
-* Scala interpreter for scripting
+* Scala interpreter for scripting ...
-...

 # Status
 Currently under development.
-We aim for a 1.0 release by the end of november.
+We aim for a 1.0 release by the end of November.

 # Sponsors